citp/privacy-policy-historical/p/po/por/portada-online.com.md

 ### Choices for personal information

 When you sign up for a particular service that requires registration, we ask you to provide personal information.
-By submitting this information,n we ask you to confirm that you are  only acting for your  own e-mail account, or one for which you have express authority to submit this request.
+By submitting this information, we ask you to confirm that you are  only acting for your  own e-mail account, or one for which you have express authority to submit this request.

 We will not collect or use information for purposes other than those described in this Privacy Policy and/or in the supplementary service privacy notices, unless we have obtained your prior consent.